Please note that the curriculum is subject to change at the university’s discretion:

 The 5 Year MD Degree Program

 The 5 year MD program consists of 3 years of Pre-Med and Basic Sciences at the Aruba Campus followed by Clinical Rotation in the United States.
-Beginning in May 2012, students will have the option of completing their three semesters of Pre-Med in the Greater Toronto Area.
+Beginning in May 2012, students will have the option of completing their three semesters of Pre-Med in the Greater Toronto Area or the Greater Vancouver Area at one of our Aureus Academic Centres.
 The curriculum is as follows:

 3 Semesters (16 Weeks):